techstarta/techstarta/mentors/onboarding.md

 Sounds like you?
 Do you want to help out?
 No other qualifications required!

 #### How to get started
-- If you already have a TalentMine account, skip this.
-Otherwise [create an account](https://talentmine.io/get-started)
+- If you already have a Techstarta account, skip this.
+Otherwise [create an account](https://techstarta.com/get-started)
 - Setup your Calendly account for free.
 You will need it to create your mentorship profile
 - Create an event on your Calendly account with the following details:
-    - Event name: TalentMine - Session with `<Your first name>`
+    - Event name: Techstarta - Session with `<Your first name>`
     - Location: Select Google Meet
     - Description/Instructions:
     ```